 - Strange Days on Planet Earth: Dirty Secrets.
 A National Geographic / PBS film with Edward Norton.

-- Preview: Bag It!, a film by Susan Beraza about the global production, use, and disposal of plastic bags and other plastics.
+- Preview: Bag It: Is Your Life Too Plastic?, a film by Susan Beraza about the global production, use, and disposal of plastic bags and other plastics.
 The film crew spent the day with me learning how to live with less plastic

 - Preview: Midway Journey, sneak preview of footage just captured on Midway Atoll by Bill Weaver and Jan Vozenilek.